dhmspector/ZeitSatTrack/README.md

 Both calls returns an array of dictionaries with location info for all satellites known to the manager.

+### Satellite Position Data

-The `GeoCoordinates` structure is very simple, consisting of latitude, longitude and altitude of satellite at the time specified in the call -- or "now" if called without a specific date/time:
+Position data is represented by the `GeoCoordinates` structure.
+This is a very simple struct, consisting of latitude, longitude and altitude of satellite:

 ```swift
 public struct GeoCoordinates {